tchzoglobal/tchzo/terms-and-condition.md

 bodyClass: page-contact
 ---

-This Site is Copyright © 2021 Myllenyl and/or its affiliates.
+This Site is Copyright © 2021 tchzo and/or its affiliates.
 All rights reserved.

 Welcome
-These myllenyl Web Site Terms of Use ("Terms") govern all myllenyl.com web pages ("Site").
+These tchzo Web Site Terms of Use ("Terms") govern all tchzo.com web pages ("Site").

 By accessing, visiting, or otherwise using the Site, you agree to be bound by the Terms.

 Your Use of Our Site
-myllenyl is committed to providing a safe and positive experience to all users on our Site.
+tchzo is committed to providing a safe and positive experience to all users on our Site.
 To help us do that, we need you to follow a few basic rules when you’re here.
 Don’t worry, it’s not very complicated.

 When using our Site, you must comply with all applicable laws, including federal, state, and local laws, the laws of your jurisdiction, and laws regarding the transmission of technical data.